chpt/Hub-List_GTD-Productivity/readme.md

 # Hub List
 Hub List is an [open source GTD style productivity app](http://hublistapp.com) written entirely in JavaScript using [Ext JS 4](http://www.sencha.com/products/extjs/).
-It's a [CouchApp](http://couchapp.org/page/what-is-couchapp) which means it can be served directly from any CouchDB instance without the need for a seperate server side application stack!
+It's a [CouchApp](http://couchapp.org/page/what-is-couchapp) which means it can be served directly from any CouchDB instance without the need for a separate server side application stack!

 ![Screenshots](http://dl.dropbox.com/u/946636/HL-Readme-Screnshots.png)